 On the other hand, Magento has some CMS features, but they’re very rudimentary: it’s primarily a tool for selling online.
 In between there are many systems that straddle the gap in various ways.

 This article will try to help you navigate your way through this and come out the other end with a good match between your business needs and the ecommerce CMS marketplace.

-Whatever angle you’re coming from, whether you’re looking to integrate eCommerce software with a separate CMS or intend to go with a full package, here are five key questions to keep in mind.
+Whether you’re looking to integrate ecommerce software with a separate CMS or intend to go with a full package, here are five key questions to keep in mind.

 In particular, look for the ability to auto-generate content in unique on-page locations based on user preferences, streamline and refine displays, and send updates and emails in response to certain behaviors.

 Finally, you need to consider how well your CMS integrates with the rest of your marketing efforts.
 Does the CMS you’re opting for enables easy social sharing?
 That would shave hours off a marketing schedule.